amitshekhariitbhu/RxJava2-Android-Samples/README.md

-# Learning RxJava2 for Android by example
+# Learning RxJava 2 for Android by example
 ## How to use RxJava 2 in Android Application
 ## How to migrate from RxJava 1 to RxJava 2